awsdocs/amazon-athena-user-guide/doc_source/querying-udf.md

 **Video: Introducing User Defined Functions \(UDFs\) in Amazon Athena**
 The following video shows how you can use UDFs in Amazon Athena to redact sensitive information\.

+**Note**
+The syntax in this video is prerelease, but the concepts are the same\.
+Use Athena engine version 2 without the `AmazonAthenaPreviewFunctionality` workgroup and refer to the information later on this page for updated syntax\.

 [![AWS Videos](http://img.youtube.com/vi/https://www.youtube.com/embed/AxJ6jP4Pfmo/0.jpg)](http://www.youtube.com/watch?v=https://www.youtube.com/embed/AxJ6jP4Pfmo)

 **Video: Translate, analyze, and redact text fields using SQL queries in Amazon Athena**
 The following video shows how you can use UDFs in Amazon Athena together with other AWS services to translate and analyze text\.

+**Note**
+The syntax in this video is prerelease, but the concepts are the same\.
+For the correct syntax, see the related blog post [Translate, redact, and analyze text using SQL functions with Amazon Athena, Amazon Translate, and Amazon Comprehend](http://aws.amazon.com/blogs/machine-learning/translate-and-analyze-text-using-sql-functions-with-amazon-athena-amazon-translate-and-amazon-comprehend/) on the *AWS Machine Learning Blog*\.

 [![AWS Videos](http://img.youtube.com/vi/https://www.youtube.com/embed/Od7rXG-WMO4/0.jpg)](http://www.youtube.com/watch?v=https://www.youtube.com/embed/Od7rXG-WMO4)